 |Solar Carport||Rooftop Solar||Ground Mount Solar|

-Source: EnergySage Solar Marketplace quotes for systems under 15 kW
+Source: EnergySage Solar Marketplace quotes for solar systems

-There are many insights from the above solar array comparison, but the first clear takeaway is that solar carports are a viable option for homeowners in 2016, even when compared to rooftop and ground mount solar.
-Though the dollars per watt figure from this data set is slightly higher than ground mount and significantly higher than rooftop PV, it’s clear from GTM’s research that the cost of carport is expected to fall faster than either of its counterparts in the next two years.
+There are many insights from the above solar array comparison, but the first clear takeaway is that solar carports are a viable option for homeowners in 2018, even when compared to rooftop and ground mount solar.
+Though the dollars per watt figure from this data set is slightly higher than ground mount and significantly higher than rooftop PV, the cost of solar carports may fall faster than either of its counterparts over the coming years.

-The comparison also shows that there are significant parallels between solar carport and ground mount solar systems.
-Both options allow for bigger system sizes than rooftop (likely due to a lack of space constraints), and both are more conducive to a less efficient but more affordable panel brand (SolarWorld) than what an average rooftop system needs (LG).
+The comparison also shows that there are parallels between solar carport and ground mount solar systems.
+Both options allow for bigger system sizes than rooftop (likely due to a lack of space constraints), and both are conducive to panels that an average rooftop system also often uses (LG).

 How to Get Your Own Solar Carport Installation